 Conley Family Estate Collection (a rare opportunity to purchase original watercolors by this renown Indiana artist)

 Paul J Sweany was born in Indianapolis, Indiana, and was a multi-talented renaissance man.
 He received a B.F.A. from John Herron School of Art in 1951.
-Paul was a prolific artist, best known for his watercolor paintings, although he was well versed and excelled in nearly every visual art form.
+Paul was a prolific artist, best known for his transparent* watercolor paintings, although he was well versed and excelled in nearly every visual art form.
 His career included over 75 solo exhibitions, with over 200 awards.
 His artwork can be found in corporate and private collections the world over.
 “Wingin’ In” (Conley Family Collection) received the Best Indiana Painting award for the Pan American Games, a major international multi-sport event held in Indianapolis in 1987.

 Paul was an enthusiastic instructor of art and art history, teaching at John Herron School of Art, Marian College, the Indianapolis Arts Center (formerly the Indianapolis Art League) and Ivy Tech John Waldron Arts Center (Bloomington).
 The IAC held a lifetime multi-media retrospective of his artwork in 2001, which was the largest one-person showing they had ever hosted.
 The exhibit filled every gallery and hallway in the facility with hundreds of his works of art, including watercolors, oils, ceramics, enamel jewelry, intaglio, lithography, pen & ink, pencil, dry brush ink, silkscreen, photography and a book of his poetry.